 Biology MinorThis minor is intended for students who wish to incorporate a study of biology into their academic background.
-In addition to the freshman Biological Principles sequence, the recommended list of courses provides the opportunity to explore various specialties within the field of Biology.
+In addition to the freshman Biological Principles sequence, the upper-division courses offered by the department provide the opportunity to explore various specialties within the field of Biology.
 Student Learning Outcomes:

 About Academic MinorsFarmingdale State College students are invited to enhance their studies with an "Academic Minor."
 A minor is a cluster of thematically related courses drawn from one or more departments.
 In addition to department based minors (e.g. computer programming & info systems), interdisciplinary minors are also available (e.g. legal studies).
 Academic minors are approved by the College-Wide Curriculum Committee and the Provost.
 Students must make application for an academic minor through the department offering the minor in conjunction with the Registrar's Office Specific course work must be determined in consultation with a faculty member in the department offering the minor.
 A statement of successful completion of the academic minor will appear on the student's transcript at the time of graduation.